Career & Technology Education (CTE) Pathways

 Database Academy (Oracle)

 The Oracle Internet Academy is a professionally designed curriculum that exposes students to business and technical skills through hands-on exercises, assessments and project-based learning experiences.
 Students learn and apply higher-order thinking skills that are needed to excel in higher education and the world of work.
-Students are prepped to take the Intro to Oracle9i SQL or Programming with PL/SQL Certified Associate certification exams.
+Students are prepped to take the Intro to Oracle11 SQL Certified Associate certification exam and the Oracle Java 7 certification exam.

 Homeland Security and Emergency Preparedness